 “Entitled” has all manner of connotations these days, but in this context, what I mean is this: Someone who assumes a level of trust that hasn’t been earned.
 This one is huuuuuuuuuge.
 And multifaceted.

 INFPs are notorious for being hard to get to know, blah blah blah.
-This is one of those paradoxical statements about my personality type that frustrates the ever-living daylights out of me, and admittedly, has a ring of truth.
+This is one of those paradoxical statements about my personality that frustrates the ever-living daylights out of me, and admittedly, has a ring of truth.

 Case in point: